 Set little itty bitty goals and watch how much you’ll get done

-I work a 9-5 job and I normally spend over an hour exercising every night, so when I arrived home around 7pm my work ethic was usually in the gutter.
+I work a 9-5 job and I normally spend over an hour exercising every night, so when I arrived home around 7 pm my work ethic was usually in the gutter.
 The best tactic I found for motivating myself was to set a very small goal, such as changing some columns in the database or adjusting margins on a certain page.
-Typically, once this small goal was achieved it would lead into other things and pretty soon I’d gotten three hours worth of solid work done.
+Typically, once this small goal was achieved it would lead to other things, and pretty soon I’d gotten three hours’ worth of solid work done.

 Utilize rapid-development frameworks

 I built this site using CakePHP, a rapid-development framework that is best described as rails for PHP, using design patterns such as MVC and ActiveRecord.
 Frameworks typically take all the repetitive tasks out of web development such as CRUD (create/read/update/delete), forms validation, and data sanitization and instead let you focus on making a killer website.
 Other popular frameworks include Django and Ruby on Rails.